wille430/movie-soundtrack-spotify-sync/README.md

 ```

+Where `app.properties` specify the required environment variables.

 Run `docker compose build` to build the image, and `docker compose up` to start the container.

-Follow the instructions in the console to authenticate with Trakt and Spotify.
+When starting the container for the first time, follow the instructions in the console to authenticate with Trakt and Spotify.

 ## Decisions